abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 The Routing Library (RL) in a nutshell
 -------------------------------------------------

+..  only:: draft

     The vehicle routing library lets one model and solve generic vehicle routing problems ranging from the Traveling Salesman Problem to more complex problems such as the Capacitated Vehicle Routing Problem with Time Windows.
     The objective of a vehicle routing problem is to build routes covering a set of nodes minimizing the overall cost of the routes (usually proportional to the sum of the lengths of each segment of the routes) while respecting some problem-specific constraints (such as the length of a route).
 A route is equivalent to a path connecting nodes, starting/ending at specific starting/ending nodes.

 Objectives
 ^^^^^^^^^^^^^^^